ericearl/MakeRPG/README.md

 python manage.py runserver
 ```

-## First run `setup.py` once
+## Run `setup.py`

-The first time you will need to have your YAML files ready and edit the `setup.py` to point to the absolute paths to those files on your computer or the relative paths from the code repository, like this:
+To get set up you will need to have your YAML files ready and edit the `setup.py` to point to the absolute paths to those files on your computer or the relative paths from the code repository, like this:

 ```python
 skillstats_yaml = 'Examples/system_stats_skills.yaml'
 history_yaml = 'Examples/system_history.yaml'
 ```

-Only run `setup.py` once to initialize your database's history rolling and roles, stats, and skills.

 In another different terminal navigated to the same folder from the "Getting Set Up" section above, type: